 Footnotes

 We do not have footnotes in Current Archaeology.
-Where there is some major external evidence which should be referred to, it should be summarised in the text.
+Where there is some major external evidence that should be referred to, it ought to be summarised in the text.
 The reader should never have to go outside Current Archaeology to understand the article.

 Dates

-Dating is a crucial aspect of archaeology, and I rather encourage authors to discuss dating problems and contradictions.
+Dating is, of course, a crucial aspect of archaeology, and we rather encourage authors to discuss dating problems and contradictions.

 Text